Decision Making Culture: Balancing Data and Intuition

 An Intuition-Based Decision Making Culture

-Which Decision Making Culture is Best for Your Organization?
+Which Decision Making Culture Fits Your Strategy?

 The Bottom Line